 If you are not sure where to begin, you can review your case with a Long Island City scaffolding law attorney at Shulman & Hill to learn about your options.
-If we find you may be eligible to seek compensation, our Long Island City personal injury lawyers can help you navigate the legal process and pursue all of the benefits and compensation you may be entitled to.
+If we find you may be eligible to seek compensation, our personal injury and workers’ compensation lawyers can help you navigate the legal process and pursue all of the benefits and compensation you may be entitled to.

 Contact our Long Island City scaffolding lawyers for a free legal consultation.

 Long Island City Scaffolding Laws: What You Need to Know

 As one might expect, working on scaffolding at extreme heights is inherently dangerous.
 That is why the New York Scaffold Law exists.
 Under this law, contractors must ensure that when workers are using scaffolding, it is installed properly.
 Additionally, all workers need to be provided with necessary safety gear and the scaffolding itself must meet certain safety requirements.
 These requirements specify how much weight the scaffolding should be able to support, as well as where safety rails must be installed.

 If a worker is injured in an accident involving scaffolding, the New York Scaffold Law also permits them to hold negligent contractors financially responsible.

 Potential Causes of Long Island City Scaffolding Accidents